Venryx/LucidLink/README.md

 ### Making changes

-* For changes to the JS (ui), edit the files in "Main/Source".
-(I use the Atom text editor)
+* For JS (ui) changes, edit the files in "Main/Source".
+(I use Visual Studio Code)
-* For changes to the Java, edit the files in "Main/android/app/src".
+* For Java changes, edit the files in "Main/android/app/src".
 (I use Android Studio)

 ### External folders